Current Available Professional Development Courses

 This workshop satisfies the requirement for 15 PDPs in Special Education for recertification.

-Course Objectives: At the completion of this course, participants will be able to:
+Upon completion of the course, participants will be able to:

 Synchronous / Asynchronous

-Asynchronous
+Synchronous & Asynchronous

 Location